1896–97 Hamburg dockworkers' strike

-The Hamburg dockworkers' strike of 1896-97 is considered one of the largest labour disputes in the German Empire.
+The Hamburg dockworkers' strike of 1896-97 was considered one of the largest labour disputes in the German Empire.
 It began on November 21, 1896, lasted eleven weeks, involved nearly 17,000 workers at its peak, and ended on February 6, 1897, with the complete defeat of the strikers.
 The dispute had a significant impact on the Hamburg economy and also caused a stir outside Germany.
 The events prompted conservatives and the Reich government to attempt a policy of increased repression against social democracy two years later with the prison bill.